filipbagen/iot-weather-station/README.md

 WIFI_PASS = 'your_wifi_password'
 ```

-Replace the credentials with your actual WiFi network details, and you're ready to start collecting weather data!
+Replace the credentials with your actual WiFi network details.